 LeaveWizard’s fully customisable online platform can automatically handle pro rata calculations, as well as many more of the complexities of leave management.
-The simple to use interfaces, as well as employee- and manager-facing apps, make it simple and easy to manage holiday across a company of any size.
+The simple-to-use interfaces, as well as employee and manager-facing apps, make it simple and easy to manage holidays across a company of any size.

 See for yourself how LeaveWizard can take the stress out of annual leave by booking your free online demo here.